-- Tetanus: Required if you have not received a vaccination in the past 10 years.
-This can be taken individually or as part of the TDAP vaccination series.
-If your learning experience is in women's services, neonate, pediatric, urgent care, or emergency department, you must be compliant with the Varicella information as noted below and have at least one dose of the TDAP (tetanus, diphtheria, acculluar pertussis) vaccine if your last TD (tetanus, diphtheria) vaccine was two or more years ago. - Varicella: By a positive titer, physician's diagnosis of disease, or two (2) doses of vaccine.
-The school must notify the clinical site if you have no immunity to Varicella, and any exposure to chicken pox or shingles must be reported immediately. - NOTE: Declinations for any of the required vaccinations listed above will be reviewed on a case-by-case basis and may affect clinical participation. - Documentation of tuberculosis screening following program acceptance and prior to initial clinical experiences.
-The following are the most common screenings given for tuberculosis, all of which are acceptable: - Purified Protein Derivative (PPD): requires an intradermal injection; results are typically read within 48 to 72 hours after initial injection - T-SPOT®.TB Test (T-spot): requires a blood sample to be drawn from patient; results are typically available within 24 hours - QuantiFERON® TB Gold In-Tube Test (QFT-GIT): requires a blood sample to be drawn from patient; results are typically available within 24 hours - Chest X-Ray: expires after 4 years; utilizes chest radiography; result availability varies - NOTE: Students with positive screening results and/or evidence of active tuberculosis may require additional testing (including chest x-rays) and will be reviewed on a case-by-case basis, which may affect clinical participation. - Documentation of a current health physical-most frequently received from a student's current employer or appropriate health facility-denoting that a student has no limitations that would prevent him/her from performing or completing his/her clinical duties and requirements.
-Depending on the site from which the physical is given, the examination may be brief or thorough and can include any of the following: medical history; vital signs; general appearance; heart, lung, head/neck, vision, abdominal, neurological, dermatological, and extremities exams; and any gender-specific exams. - o Identify potential clinical sites in your geographic area. - As part of your admission process to the FNP Program, ASU requires that you identify potential clinical sites appropriate to the course you will be taking, which you will contact in the future to arrange your required field experiences.
+- Basic life support (BLS) for Healthcare Providers card (must be certified by the American Heart Association) - AHA certification in Advanced Cardiac Life Support (ACLS) and/or Pediatric Advanced Life Support (PALS) may also be required depending on clinical site requirements. - Automated External Defibrillators (AED) courses and courses that are "consistent with" AHA standards (but do not explicitly specify AHA certification) will NOT satisfy this requirement. - Tuberculosis screening via - Purified Protein Derivative (PPD): requires an intradermal injection; results are typically read within 48 to 72 hours after initial injection - T-SPOT®.TB Test (T-spot): requires a blood sample to be drawn from patient; results are typically available within 24 hours - QuantiFERON® TB Gold In-Tube Test (QFT-GIT): requires a blood sample to be drawn from patient; results are typically available within 24 hours - Chest X-Ray: utilizes chest radiography; result availability varies - NOTE: Students with positive screening results and/or evidence of active tuberculosis may require additional testing (including chest x-rays) and will be reviewed on a case-by-case basis, which may affect clinical participation. - Annual health physical assessment, most frequently received from a student's current employer or appropriate health facility, denoting that a student has no limitations that would prevent him/her from performing or completing his/her clinical duties and requirements. - Depending on the site from which the physical is given, the examination may be brief or thorough and can include any of the following: medical history; vital signs; general appearance; heart, lung, head/neck, vision, abdominal, neurological, dermatological, and extremities exams; and any gender-specific exams. - o Identify potential clinical sites in your geographic area. - As part of your admission process, ASU requires that you identify potential clinical sites appropriate to the course you will be taking, which you will contact in the future to arrange your required field experiences.